 Despite launching in 2016, PlayStation VR (or PSVR) remains popular among VR newcomers and purists looking for the best VR headsets.
 Despite needing a PlayStation console to work, those already embedded in Sony’s console ecosystem can open up a huge library of experimental and action-packed titles that are exclusive to PSVR.

-Still, with Sony promising the next generation of VR to PlayStation 5 in the not-so-distant future, it appears PSVR’s time may be limited, but there’s still plenty to enjoy in the interim.
+Still, with Sony promising the next generation of VR to PlayStation 5 in the not-so-distant future, with PSVR 2, it appears PSVR’s time may be limited, but there’s still plenty to enjoy in the interim.

 PlayStation VR review: Design

 - A bulky headset that’s well-balanced when worn

 - Built-in mic for multiplayer and party chat

 Despite launching during the PlayStation 4’s lifespan, the PSVR headset is undoubtedly closer to the PlayStation 5 in terms of its design.
 Sharing the stark white and matte black look of both the PS5 and its DualSense controller, PlayStation VR feels less akin to strapping goggles to your face as it does putting on a large, comfortable headband with a visor attached.

 Weight is evenly distributed throughout, and while you’ll certainly need to take it off after a few hours, the large front-facing eyepiece never feels too unwieldy.
 That’s in part to an impressively adjustable headband, with plenty of padding.
 Glasses wearers will also find it’s particularly simple to wear the headset over their existing eyewear.

 The small earbuds that hang down add 3D audio (more on that later), but since you can just as easily play with audio coming through your standard TV output, they can be easily stowed in the small indents within the headband to avoid them swinging freely.